alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     stopCapture();
     ...

-    // If the implmenetation has configured a wakeword engine, this call enables it. enableWakewordDetection();
+    // If the implementation has configured a wake word engine, this call enables it. enableWakewordDetection();
     ...

-    // If the implmenetation has configured a wakeword engine, this call disables it. disableWakewordDetection();
+    // If the implementation has configured a wake word engine, this call disables it. disableWakewordDetection();
     ...

-    // To check whether the wakeword engine is enabled isWakewordDetectionEnabled();
+    // To check whether the wake word engine is enabled isWakewordDetectionEnabled();
     ...
 }